 - Meet with soon-to-be-released inmates to create individualized parole plans

-- Regularly meet with parolee to monitor and evaluate his/her progress
+- Monitor and evaluate progress

 - Conduct drug/alcohol tests and home visits to ensure conditions of release are being met

 - Attend court hearings and communicate with employers/counselors regarding parolees

 What does a probation officer do?